 Under the Advisory Agreement, our Adviser is responsible for our daily operations and administration, record keeping and regulatory compliance functions.
 Specifically, these responsibilities include (i) identifying, evaluating, negotiating and consummating all investment transactions consistent with our investment objectives and criteria; (ii) providing us with all required records and regular reports to our Board concerning our Adviser's efforts on our behalf; and (iii) maintaining compliance with all regulatory requirements applicable to us.
-The Advisory Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity

-(less the recorded value of any preferred stock) and an incentive fee based on our FFO, which rewards our Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% (7% annualized) of our total stockholders' equity (less the recorded value of any preferred stock).
+The Advisory Agreement provides for an annual base management fee equal to 2% of our total stockholders' equity (less the recorded value of any preferred stock) and an incentive fee based on our FFO, which rewards our Adviser if our quarterly FFO (before giving effect to any incentive fee) exceeds 1.75% (7% annualized) of our total stockholders' equity (less the recorded value of any preferred stock).
 Our Adviser has the ability to issue a full or partial waiver of the incentive fee and may do so in order to maintain the current level of distributions to our stockholders.
-For the year ended December 31, 2011, an unconditional and irrevocable voluntary waiver of the incentive fee was issued by our Adviser for \$2,113,266.
+For the year ended December 31, 2012, an unconditional and irrevocable voluntary waiver of the incentive fee was issued by our Adviser for \$2,221,917.

-Under the Administration Agreement, we pay separately for administrative services, which payments are equal to our allocable portion of our Administrator's overhead expenses in performing its obligations under the Administration Agreement, including rent for the space occupied by our Administrator, and our allocable portion of the salaries and benefits expenses of our chief financial officer, chief compliance officer, internal counsel, treasurer, investor relations and their respective staffs.
+Under the Administration Agreement, we pay separately for administrative services, which payments are equal to our allocable portion of our Administrator's overhead expenses in performing its obligations under the Administration Agreement, including rent for the space occupied by our Administrator, and our allocable portion of the salaries and benefits expenses of our chief financial officer and treasurer, chief compliance officer, internal counsel and their respective staffs.

-David Gladstone, Terry Lee Brubaker, and George Stelljes III are all officers or directors, or both, of us and our Adviser and our Administrator.
-David Dullum is employed by our Adviser as a senior managing director.
+Each of David Gladstone and Terry Lee Brubaker serve as an officer and director of ours and of each of our Adviser and our Administrator.
+David Dullum and Robert Cutlip are employed by our Adviser as senior managing directors.
 David Gladstone is the controlling stockholder of our Adviser, which is the sole member of our Administrator.
 Although we believe that the terms of the Advisory Agreement and the Administration Agreement are no less favorable to us than those that could be obtained from unaffiliated third parties in arms' length transactions, our Adviser, its officers and its directors have a material interest in the terms of these agreements.

-During the fiscal year ended December 31, 2011, we accrued total fees of \$2,914,148 payable to our Adviser under the Advisory Agreement and \$1,024,403 payable to our Administrator under the Administration Agreement.
+During the fiscal year ended December 31, 2012, we accrued total fees of \$2,814,560 payable to our Adviser under the Advisory Agreement and \$1,117,887 payable to our Administrator under the Administration Agreement.